 What’s the problem then?

 Did you know that the number one cause of urinary tract infections is frequency of sex?
-Aging and genetics also affect your susceptibility to developing urinary tract infections, especially recurring UTI.
-So unless you’re able to change your genes, prevent aging, and are willing to stop having sex, your recurring UTI is a problem you will have to address and maintain, well, forever.
+Aging and genetics also affect your susceptibility to developing urinary tract infections, especially recurrent UTI.
+So unless you’re able to change your genes, prevent aging, and are willing to stop having sex, your recurrent UTI is a problem you will have to address and maintain, well, forever.